Interactive usage

 # [A = 1, b = 2, c = "three", co2 = [x = (1 2), y = (1 4)]]

-Another option for container object is to replace by value.
+Another option is to replace by value.

 co[[{"three"}]] <- 3